-Oakland's Clean Lake Initiative supports volunteer cleanup, maintenance, monitoring and education at the Lake.
-For information on how you can participate in these efforts, please contact the Lake Merritt Institute at firstname.lastname@example.org or (510) 238-2290 or email@example.com.
+Oakland's Clean Lake Initiative supports volunteer cleanup, maintenance, monitoring, and education at Lake Merritt.
+For information on how you can participate in these efforts, please contact the Lake Merritt Institute at firstname.lastname@example.org or (510) 238-2290.

-County, Regional & State Property
+County, Regional, & State Property

-- Alameda County Adopt-A-Creek/Adopt-A-Spot (County-owned land and flood control channels)
+- Alameda County Adopt-A-Creek/Adopt-A-Spot for county-owned land and flood control channels

-- East Bay Regional Parks District (regional parks, trails, botanical gardens and shorelines)
+- East Bay Regional Parks District

 Follow us on the Sustainable Oakland Facebook page for information on volunteer events, news on sustainability, going green and more!